 “We love the multi-grade classrooms, especially since our child has often been more drawn to older children academically, but younger kids socially.
 Aurora is a place where the teachers really know our child well.” – Aurora parent

 The interdependence and peer tutoring that takes place in multi-graded classrooms leads to a positive self-concept and a propensity for children to lead.
-You can’t change your birth order in your family but at Aurora oldest children get to experience having mentors and youngest children get to be role models.
+You can’t change your birth order in your family but at Aurora youngest children get to experience having mentors and oldest children get to be role models.
 “Only children” get to experience the pros and cons of having siblings.